CSWesley/HomeworkPlanner/README.md

 ## No Internet?
 That's fine!

-I will also be adding a no-internet option, where you will need to give the program time to migrate from SQL to your computer in files, and use a completely different system.
+I will also be adding a no-internet option, where you will need to give the program time to migrate from the database to your computer in files, and use a completely different system.
 This may take a few minutes depending on your computer and internet speed.
 You will need to confirm this choice with a random code sent to your email.

 ## FAQ's